falcosecurity/testing/README.md

 To check all other options use the `--help` flag.

-## Usage in CI
+## CI Usage

 To better suit the CI usage, a [Github composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) has been developed.
 Therefore, running Falco tests in your Github workflow is as easy as adding this step:
 ```
 - name: Run tests
   uses: falcosecurity/testing@main